stumpapp/stump/README.md

 ### /apps

 - `docs`: The documentation website, built with Next.js and [Markdoc](https://markdoc.io/), deployed to [stumpapp.dev](http://stumpapp.dev).
-- `web`: The React application that is served by a Stump server.
 - `desktop`: A Tauri application.
+- `server`: A Rocket server.
+- `web`: The React application that is served by the Rocket server.

 ### /common